opencog/opencog/opencog/eva/src/README-affects.md

 things going?
 Is there feedback for our chosen behaviors?
 How do we get feedback?
 Some ideas: get an audio-power envelope, add it as time-stamped data to the AtomSpace.
-I am thinking this can be used to check for room ambient noise, e.g. clapping, or general restlessness, loud talking, silence (rapt attention?
+I am thinking this can be used to check for room ambient noise, e.g. rapt attention, or general restlessness, loud talking, silence (rapt attention?
 Empty room?).
+Gasps!
+Laughter!
+Applause!
+Whistles!
+Loud bang!

 Video feedback might show rapid movement or slow movement or empty room.
 We need a "video chaos" indicator to indicate the general excitement level in the room.

 How to convert this into a positive/negative signal is unclear ... but ...doable, and ideally, even learnable.
 We can get positive/negative